-Graduates of marriage and family therapy master's programs can pursue jobs directly related to marriage and family therapy or other areas of counseling.
+Graduates of marriage and family therapy master's programs can pursue jobs directly related to marriage and family therapy or within other areas of counseling.
 For example, they may find positions in the fields of substance abuse counseling, school counseling, career counseling, and mental health counseling.
-MTF graduates secure meaningful work at a variety of locations, including at community health centers, mental health clinics, adoption agencies, schools, and domestic violence shelters.
+MFT graduates secure meaningful work within a variety of locations, including at community health centers, mental health clinics, adoption agencies, schools, and domestic violence shelters.
 Graduates can also go on to earn their doctorate in a related field, such as psychology, counseling education, or social work, opening up higher-paying clinical positions.

 - Marriage and Family Therapist

 Marriage and family therapists work with couples and families experiencing problems or conflict.
 They may guide clients through important decision-making processes, help couples work through trying transitions like divorce, or help families cope with difficult situations such as death or layoffs.
-MFT counselors require a master's degree.
+MFT counselors need a master's degree.

-Median Annual Salary: $48,790
+Median Annual Salary: $50,090*

-Median Annual Salary: $43,300
+Median Annual Salary: $44,630*

 - Social and Community Service Manager